fastapi/fastapi/docs/tutorial/sql-databases.md

     This installs <a href="https://github.com/sorcio/async_exit_stack" target="_blank">async-exit-stack</a> and <a href="https://github.com/python-trio/async_generator" target="_blank">async-generator</a>.

-    You can also us the alternative method with a "middleware" explained at the end.
+    You can also use the alternative method with a "middleware" explained at the end.

 Now use the `SessionLocal` class we created in the `sql_app/databases.py` file to create a dependency.